 Rock Park Pitch

-Round Robin fixtures will begin in September until end of November.
-These fixtures will be non competitive (results will not be collected) NB due to weather conditions match programmes are subject to change - your manager will have the latest information.
+These fixtures will be competitive and are played on 9v9 basis.
+NB due to weather conditions match programmes are subject to change - your manager will have the latest information.

 Up and Coming Events - More Information

 What is the Round Robin Format?